georgebjork/LeviathanRipBlog/README.md

 ## Purpose

-LeviathanRipBlog is a centralized platform designed for my friends and me to chronicle and revisit their Dungeons & Dragons (D&D) sessions.
+LeviathanRipBlog is a centralized platform designed for my friends and me to chronicle and revisit our Dungeons & Dragons (D&D) sessions.
 This application serves as a digital archive where game sessions can be stored, reread, and managed.

 ## Architecture